mattkbrat/portfolio/static/resume.md

 </td>
 </table>

 - Lead various teams to success by analyzing work patterns and building both deeply connected and disparate tooling.
-- Create web applications, CLI tooling, and various backend architecture.
+- Create web applications, CLI tooling, and various other architecture.
 - Collaborate with stakeholders and train end users.

 <table id="title-date-table">